 From 2007 to 2016, I was a trustee and Chair of Angels – a charity established in 2006 for fighting poverty and disease amongst the world’s poorest children and their communities.

 In November 2014, I walked the Inca Trail to Machu Picchu in Peru to raise money for Angels.
-A challenging journey, undertaken with severe altitude sickness, followed by a heart wrenching trip to South Africa in January 2015.
+A challenging journey, undertaken with severe altitude sickness, followed by a heart wrenching trip to South Africa in January 2015 to see the benefits of the charity's work supporting those in need.